petecarapetyan/webappwriter/docs/fins/rocket/anatomyOf.md

 - [MDJS](https://rocket.modern-web.dev/docs/markdown-javascript/overview/)
 - [default Service Worker](https://rocket.modern-web.dev/docs/configuration/service-worker/)

 In eleventy, and even in super-admin-ish WordPress, I found the task of establishing and maintaining menus more time consuming than I wished.
-With Rocket, you just write your Markdown files, and Rocket takes care of **all the navigation & menus from Markdown headings.
-Huge win!** You can still customize to your heart's content, but most of the time, I don't have to.
+With Rocket, you just write your Markdown files, and Rocket takes care of **all the navigation & menus from Markdown headings. _Huge win!_** You can still customize to your heart's content, but most of the time, I don't have to.

 The second thing is JS.
+Why?
 I love composing content in Markdown - it's super fast and easy.
 Like this page, for example - I'm writing in a frkn text editor.
 Can't get much snappier than that!
 But I'm not building a web site, I'm building a dynamic web presence!
-That's just fancy talk for JS and Web Components.
+That's just fancy talk for JS and Web Components, for the most part.

 MJDS lets me do _anything dynamic_ by staying in Markdown and still having **all the JS and Web Components I want.
 Another big win.**